gwdavis/ND-Rowing-Roster/readme.md

 # Rowing Roster v0.1
 ###a Udacity Nano-Degree Project for Full Stack Foundations

-March 2015 by Gary Davis
+April 2015 by Gary Davis

 ###Description:
 Rowing Roster provides team rosters, rowing profiles, regatta schedules and a record of regatta attendance.
 The program was developed as part of a Udacity Full-Stack Nano-Degree program to explore database object relational mapping ("ORM"), "CRUD" (create, read, update, delete), RESTful design, OAuth login and some light styling.

 ###Requirements:
+* virtualenv or a virtual machine
 * See in file requirements.txt

 For the Udacity Nano-Degree class, we installed a virtual machine using VirtualBox and Vagrant and pulled the necessary setup from GIT (see: https://www.udacity.com/wiki/ud197/install-vagrant)